-- Direct service: Student interacts directly with clients from your organization (e.g., reading to students, collecting oral histories). - Indirect service: Service is not provided to individuals but the service benefits the community (e.g. students collect/analyze water samples; data is used to inform an environmental impact report). - Advocacy: Students create an awareness of a community issue (e.g., writing letters to the editor, public speaking, attending and reporting on city council meetings). - Research: Students gather data and report on an issue of public interest (e.g., developing a survey used to determine farmworker health issues).
+- Direct service: Student interacts directly with focused populations from your organization (e.g., tutoring elementary students, collecting oral histories). - Indirect service: Service is not provided to individuals, but the service benefits the community (e.g. students collect and analyze water samples to inform an environmental impact report). - Advocacy: Students create an awareness of a community issue (e.g., writing letters to the editor, attending and reporting on city council meetings). - Research: Students gather data and report on an issue of public interest (e.g., developing a survey used to determine farmworker health issues).